“So live your life that the fear of death can never enter your heart.”

 “When it comes your time to die, be not like those whose hearts are filled with fear of death, so that when their time comes they weep and pray for a little more time to live their lives over again in a different way.
 Sing your death song and die like a hero going home”Chief Tecumseh

-That poem was Andrew’s favorite poem and he truly lived in such a way that the fear of death never entered his heart.
+That poem by Chief Tecumseh was Andrew’s favorite poem and he truly lived in such a way that the fear of death never entered his heart.
 He lived that way since day one.
-The poem found him much later and he really felt a homecoming when he soaked it all in.
+The poem found him much later in his short life but I know he really felt a homecoming when he first read it and soaked it all in.

 My first baby.
 (My second Mama)*